macleginn/exploring-clmd-divergences/README.md

 This repository contains word-alignment annotations for several language pairs with PUD corpora.
-At the moment, English–French, English–Russian, English–Chinese, English–Japanese, and English–Korean are available.
+At the moment, English–French, English–Russian, English–Chinese, English–Japanese, English–Korean, and English-Arabic are available.
 The analysis of the morphosyntactic divergences in these language pairs was reported in